DanielLarsenNZ/talks/scaling-the-monolith-2019/README.md

 out of old code, to scale to the next order of magnitude and to save the business money as we drive towards service oriented architecture and micro-services.

+> The source code for this talk is here: <https://github.com/DanielLarsenNZ/eShopModernizing>

 ## Part one of a Trilogy

 ### 1. Scaling the monolith